CalebCress/ScoutingSystem/specsheet.md

 - `scoutId`: id of scout
 - `matchNumber`: number of match they will scout
+- `teamNumber`: number of the team that was scouted

 #### Match Log
 Stores matches with teams who played at events in collection called `matchLog`.